MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 With intelligent recap, you can focus on the meeting discussion and not on capturing notes.
 AI-generated notes allow you to see key points and takeaways after the meeting.

 AI-generated meeting notes can be saved to your CRM directly from the Teams meeting recap summary page.
-Depending on admin configuration, you can save the meeting notes either to a specific record in your CRM, such as an opportunity or account, or to the default appointment description field.
+Depending on admin configuration, you can save the meeting notes either to a specific record in your CRM, such as an opportunity or account, or to the default appointment or event field configured by your administrator.
 This feature helps you maintain a record of meeting notes in your CRM for future reference or for sharing with your team.

 By default, this feature is enabled.

 > [!NOTE]
-> Administrators can configure meeting notes to be saved either to the default appointment or event description field, or directly to a specific CRM record or object.
+> Administrators can configure meeting notes to be saved to a selected field (Description by default) of appointment (Dynamics 365) or event (Salesforce) record , or to a selected record or object field when **Save to specified record** is selected in administrator settings.
+In Dynamics 365, activity entities (for example, appointment, phone call, and task) aren't supported in the specific record flow.
 If the default option is selected, saving AI-generated notes will create a new appointment or event and link it to the selected CRM record.
 If categorization fields have been set up by the admin, these options will appear when saving to a new appointment or event.
 However, categorization fields will not be shown if the appointment or event has already been created and saved to the CRM.

 To save AI-generated meeting notes to CRM: